 All members of the staff operating the key management operations, administrators, security officers, and system auditors or any other operations that materially affect such operations are considered as serving in a trusted position (i.e., trusted operatives).

-The TSP shall conduct a clearance check of all members of staff who are candidates to serve in trusted roles as a due diligence attempt to determine their trustworthiness and competence.
+The TSP shall conduct an annual clearance check and regularly repeat it of all members of staff who are candidates to serve in trusted roles as a due diligence attempt to determine their trustworthiness and competence.